Jul 23, 2015

 They aren’t actually links—at least, not by any definition we know.
 App Links are essentially Open Graph metatags with modified property labels.
 These tags live inside of the header tags on your website.
 You need to figure out how to host them on a site if you don’t have one already.
 When the Facebook robot scrapes these tags to display a formatted post inside one of the native mobile clients, it knows how to deep link when the post is clicked.
 Here’s an example of the metatags from the best film on IMDB:

 These tell Facebook how to open up the app.
 That’s it.
 They work on some Android devices, and they’re totally unsupported on iOS.
 They don’t work on Pinterest, Twitter, Email, SMS, or anywhere else—Facebook is the only platform that recognizes them.

 It’s usually impossible to pass a deep link through the App Store or Google Play.
-Facebook’s fingerprinting system (which is by no means unique) provides a way in: A user clicks on an ad in the native app, and Facebook saves that user’s IDFA or Google Advertising ID.
-After the user installs the app, the fingerprinting system references the saved ID to say that the user came from an install ad.
+Facebook’s snapshotting system (which is by no means unique) provides a way in: A user clicks on an ad in the native app, and Facebook saves that user’s IDFA or Google Advertising ID.
+After the user installs the app, the snapshotting system references the saved ID to say that the user came from an install ad.

 1. Create your deep link.
 (On Branch, ideally!)

 2. Go to facebook.com/ads, create a new app install ad, and select the app to advertise:

 3. After you choose your audience and customize the display of the link, specify the deep link in the following section:

 4. Paste the deep link into the optional field:

 Testing Facebook install ads is next to impossible.

 Install ad previews don’t deep link.
 We checked with a handful of Facebook reps to be sure.
 Clicking the preview button sends the ad to your phone, but the test ad doesn’t work with deep linking.
 It looks like the entire App Links system is disconnected from the preview system.